-Sports related injuries have been on the decline the past few months
+Sports related injuries have been on the rise the past few months

-ROCKFORD, Ill.
-(WIFR) -- Now that the stay at home order is being eased up, the number of people leaving the home for sports and recreation will go up, and so is the threat of sports related injuries.
+Now that the stay at home order is being eased up, the number of people leaving the home for sports and recreation will go up, and so is the threat of sports related injuries.

 More than three and a half million kids under 14 receive medical treatment for sports injuries each year.